 I believe we are all visual learners in a way, and it takes only a minute to read text on an infographic and get new ideas for our classrooms!

 What are some tips and tools for teaching students with dyslexia?

 P.S.
 These tips can fit both the distance and face-to-face classroom.

 P.P.S.
-If you want to share the photo on Facebook, or in any Facebook groups, here’s a link.
-Please do not download and upload the photo since it takes time to design these bite-sized tips.
+Here’s a link if you want to share the photo on Facebook or in any Facebook groups.
+However, please do not download and upload the photo since it takes time to design these bite-sized tips.

 Teaching tips from the previous week

 - Alice’s Teaching Tips of the Week – Boost Students’ Wellbeing With Easy Activities

 - Alice’s Teaching Tips of the Week – Formative Assessment Activities & Digital Tools

 - Alice’s Teaching Tips of the Week – Reflecting on your Teaching to Improve your Practice

 How can you teach dyslexic students more effectively by using technology?
 What do you think about my tips and tools for teaching students with dyslexia?
 Feel free to add your tips related to teaching dyslexic students in the comments!